langovoi/gatsby-plugin-facebook-pixel/README.md

-# gatsby-plugin-facebook-pixel
+# gatsby-plugin-vk-pixel

-Easily add Facebook Pixel to your Gatsby site.
-At this time, 'ViewContent' event is triggered via onRouteUpdate.
+Easily add VK Pixel to your Gatsby site.

 ## Install

-`npm install --save gatsby-plugin-facebook-pixel`
+`npm install --save gatsby-plugin-vk-pixel`

 ## How to use